 Scholz welcomed Monday’s agreement, saying that it was “the right answer to the turning points that began with Russia’s attack on Ukraine”.

 Three days after Russia invaded Ukraine, the German leader stated that Germany would contribute 100 million euros ($107bn), to a special fund for its army and increase its defense spending above 2 percent of its gross domestic product (GDP), something it has long been slow in implementing.

 Scholz said, “This will contribute towards the security of Germany increasing.”
 Scholz wanted to include the special fund in the constitution.
-This requires a two thirds majority in both chambers of parliament.
-Scholz also needed the support of the Union bloc, which is centre-right.
+This requires a two-thirds majority in both chambers of parliament.
+Scholz also needed the support of the Union bloc, which is center-right.

 Talks got tangled up in details but on Sunday, the parties reached an agreement that will allow the fund to be brought to parliament.

-The regular budget of Germany will fund cyber-defence and support to partner countries, rather than the special fund that some members of the ruling coalition proposed.
+The regular budget of Germany will fund cyber-defense and support to partner countries, rather than the special fund that some members of the ruling coalition proposed.

 The Union bloc demanded assurances that the funds would be used only for the German military and the Bundeswehr.